dmuth/nodejs-twitter-tools/README.md

-    -n, --num <n>        How many followers to add as friends --include_protected  Add protected users as friends (request access to their Twitter feeds, actually) --cursor <cursor>    Our cursor from a previous run so we can pick up where we left off --whoami             Ask Twitter who the authenticating user is --go                 Actually add followers as twitter friends. (adding users is faked, otherwise)
+    -n, --num <n>        How many followers to add as friends --include_protected  Add protected users as friends (request access to their Twitter feeds, actually) --cursor <cursor>    Our cursor from a previous run so we can pick up where we left off --add_user_concurrency How many users do we want to add in parallel?
+    --whoami             Ask Twitter who the authenticating user is --go                 Actually add followers as twitter friends. (adding users is faked, otherwise)
 ````